louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ### Guidelines for the prevention and treatment of opportunistic infections in adults and adolescents with HIV [^2ffb2923].
 HIV.gov (2025).
 High credibility.

-Drug supply note—benzathine penicillin is currently on the FDA drug shortage webpage due to limited supply, and updates on the expected duration for the shortage are available on the FDA Drug Shortage webpage.
+Drug supply note — benzathine penicillin is currently on the FDA drug shortage webpage due to limited supply, and updates on the expected duration for the shortage are available on the FDA Drug Shortage webpage.

 ---

 ### 2016 Infectious Diseases Society of America (IDSA) clinical practice guideline for the treatment of coccidioidomycosis [^08581760].
 Clinical Infectious Diseases (2016).
 Medium credibility.

-Coccidioidomycosis laboratory exposure—follow‑up guidance indicates that exposed individuals should be followed for a minimum of 6 weeks, which includes the incubation period for coccidioidal infection of 1–4 weeks, with consideration of extended follow‑up for several months depending on clinical circumstances.
+Coccidioidomycosis laboratory exposure — follow‑up guidance indicates that exposed individuals should be followed for a minimum of 6 weeks, which includes the incubation period for coccidioidal infection of 1–4 weeks, with consideration of extended follow‑up for several months depending on clinical circumstances.
 Symptomatic individuals should be evaluated by a clinician who is informed of the possible exposure to ensure appropriate diagnostic testing.

 ---